-At 92 cents per ounce, it's one of the most budget-friendly products out there.
-And it has many delicious flavors for you to choose from, including Chocolate Hazelnut, Chocolate Malt, Chocolate Peanut Butter, Mocha Cappucino, Rocky Road and more.
+At around 92 cents per ounce (for the big 5-pound container), it's one of the most budget-friendly products out there.
+And it has many delicious flavors for you to choose from, including Chocolate Hazelnut, Rocky Road, White Chocolate, Chocolate Peanut Butter, Mocha Cappucino and more.

 3. Best Tasting Whey: Dymatize Elite Whey

 Per 1 scoop: 120 calories, 0.5 g total fat, 140 mg sodium, 2 g carbs, <1 g sugar, 25 g protein